 char *.
 I think that was clumsy to allow for that.

-Yes, dear reader.
-Such a thing exists.
+Such a thing exists in the spec.
 C++20 type that is named but not fully implemented.
 Or is it: Somehow implemented?
-And that is char8_t
+And that is

-It is actually defined in N4835 but the definition ends with: "A UTF-8 character literal containing multiple c-chars is ill-formed.".
+It is actually defined in N4849 but the definition (p.17) ends with: “A UTF-8 character literal containing multiple c-chars is ill-formed.”.
 That means exactly this:

 // perfect you hit the jackpot, you are lucky today!

 // you have made ill-formed char8_t,